 So it should only last until you learn enough.
 That’s how that works.
 Sometimes we find ourselves stuck because of what life throws at us.
 Maybe we’ve been dealt some pretty bad blows.
 It’s never too late to pick yourself up and figure things out.

-You just need knowledge and that's what I'm here for.
-I'm giving you the best of my 20 years, like I said on my homepage.
+You just need knowledge and that’s what I’m here for.
+I’m giving you the best of my 20 years as I said on my homepage.
 I seriously mean it.
 Every darn word.
 I will keep thinking of new ways to better teach you and improve your successes.